 - Excellent graduate programs in basic research

 During the last two months of the program, students will begin preparing a written report and oral presentation of their work.
-The final oral presentations will be given at the annual student research symposium on campus at UCSF.
-Students are required to attend and present their work at a national DDCF meeting late in the year.
+Final oral presentations are required to be given at a national DDCF meeting usually in early June.
+There is also an option to present at the UCSF student research Symposium, and dissemination at academic or other scholarly conferences or venues is encouraged.

 An annual stipend of $29,000 is provided to each DDCF/CRF fellow.
-In addition, funds are available to support the conduct of the research study.
-Funds for relocation are provided, as are travel funds to the research site and the national DDCF conference.
+In addition, funds are available to support research and travel.

 UCSF medical students desiring the Doris Duke ICRF program are also welcome to apply to the other medical schools where this program exists.
 See more information on the national Doris Duke Charitable Foundation ICRF.
 Students are not penalized for applying to more than one school.